William Hovell: Explorer

-In 1824 Governor Sir Thomas Brisbane asked Hovell to join with Hamilton Hume to undertake the exploration of what is now southern New South Wales and Victoria in an attempt to obtain more information about any rivers that might run south in the direction of Spencer Gulf.
+In 1824, Governor Sir Thomas Brisbane asked Hovell to join with Hamilton Hume to undertake the exploration of what is now southern New South Wales and Victoria in an attempt to obtain more information about any rivers that might run south in the direction of Spencer Gulf.
 Hovell had little bush experience, but had great experience as a navigator.

 The planned official expedition did not eventuate, and Hume and Hovell decided to make the journey at their own expense.
 Some pack-saddles, clothes, blankets and arms were provided from the government stores.
 The explorers left on 3 October 1824 with six men.
 They reached Hume's station on 13 October, and on 17 October began the expedition proper with five bullocks, three horses and two carts.
 On 22 October they found that the only way to pass the Murrumbidgee River, then in flood, was to convert one of the carts into a type of boat by passing a tarpaulin under it; the men, horses, and bullocks swam over, and everything successfully got across.
 A day or two later, in broken hilly country full of water-courses, they had great difficulty in finding a road for the loaded carts, deciding on 27 October to abandon them.
 Until 16 November their course lay through difficult mountainous country.
 On that day they came to a large river which Hovell called Hume's River "he being the first that saw it".
 This was an upper reach of the Murray River so named by Charles Sturt a few years later.
 It was impossible to cross here, but after a few days a better place was found, and constructing the rough frame of a boat, they managed to get across.
 By 3 December they had reached the Goulburn River, which they were able to cross without a boat.

 Four days later impassable country was reached.
 The party spent three days attempting to cross the Great Dividing Range at Mt Disappointment but were thwarted.
-Hume shifted direction to the West then reached lower land at the future township of Broadford on the 12 December where they camped.
+Hume shifted direction to the West then reached lower land at the future township of Broadford on 12 December where they camped.

 Hume headed towards low ranges to the South and found a pass in that direction next day.
-He led the party across the Dividing Range at Hume’s Pass, Wandong and on the 16th December, 1824 reached Port Phillip Bay at Bird Rock, Point Lillias adjacent to the future Geelong.
+He led the party across the Dividing Range at Hume’s Pass, Wandong and on 16 December 1824 reached Port Phillip Bay at Bird Rock, Point Lillias adjacent to the future Geelong.